-The Subsidized Visiting Elective Program (SVEP) provides financial assistance and support for under-represented minority medical students to gain clinical exposure within any of our departments in the form of a month long elective at Boston Medical Center affiliate hospital of Boston University School of Medicine.
+The Subsidized Visiting Elective Program (SVEP) provides financial assistance and support for under-represented minority medical students to gain clinical exposure within any of our departments in the form of a month-long elective at Boston Medical Center, affiliate hospital of Boston University Chobanian & Avedisian School of Medicine.

-Students that are accepted into the SVEP will be reimbursed up to $2,000 for travel, housing, and VSAS registration fees.
-In addition, students will meet URM faculty, residents, and/or fellows, as well as have the opportunity to explore the city of Boston.
+Students that are accepted into the SVEP will be reimbursed up to $2,500 for travel, housing, and VSLO registration fee.
+In addition, students will meet URM faculty, residents, and/or fellows.

-- Currently enrolled full-time 3rd year medical students applying to senior electives
+- Currently enrolled full-time third year medical students applying to senior electives

-- Good academic standing at a LCME accredited institution
+- Students with good academic standing at an LCME accredited U.S. institution

-- Individuals belonging to a group considered under-represented in medicine (Black/African-American, Hispanic/Latino, Native American, and Pacific Islander/Native Hawaiian)
+- Individuals belonging to a group considered under-represented in medicine (Black/African-American, Hispanic/Latinx, Native American, and Pacific Islander/Native Hawaiian)

 How to Apply

-This process requires two separate applications, the Subsidized Visiting Elective Application which awards the financial support, and the Visiting Student Application Service (VSAS) which allows students to register for an elective at Boston University School of Medicine.
+This process requires two separate applications, the Subsidized Visiting Elective Application which awards the financial support, and the Visiting Student Learning Opportunities (VSAS/VSLO) which allows students to register for an elective at Boston University Chobanian & Avedisian School of Medicine.

 - Resume or CV